sahanihit/Hacktoberfest2020-Newbie/README.md

   - go to : [https://hacktoberfest.digitalocean.com/stats/](https://hacktoberfest.digitalocean.com/stats/)

 - What is the duration of Hacktoberfest 2020?
-  - It is from 1st october to 31st october 2020.
+  - It is from 1st October to 31st October 2020.

 - What is the event for?
-  - For the open source community engagement.
+  - For the open-source community engagement.

 ### *I will do my best to merge as much as possible from everyone.
 However, time is limited and the merge conflicts are horrible <3*